 When evaluating a student to determine if the student is DHH, District or Campus Assessment Personnel will follow the procedures set out in state and federal law.
 See [EVALUATION PROCEDURES].
-District or Campus Assessment Personnel will also ensure that all assessment information is summarized in the appropriate sections of the FIE, and that doctor's signatures are on the audiological and otological reports.
+District or Campus Assessment Personnel will also ensure that all assessment information is summarized in the appropriate sections of the FIE, and that the audiologist's signature is on the audiological report.